CosmicMind/Graph/README.md

 let graph = Graph()
 let books = OrderedMultiSet<String>()

-for purchase in graph.search(Action: "Purchased") {
+for purchase in graph.search(action: "Purchased") {
 	for object in purchase.objects {
 		if "Book" == object.type {
 			books.insert(object["genre"] as!
 String)